-Before you can install the CMX agent, the Communications Manager in UNIX (CMX) and the EMANATE Master Agent must already be installed.
+Before you can install the CMX agent, CMX and the EMANATE Master Agent must already be installed.
 You may have to install the EMANATE Master Agent SMAWsnmpm from a Fujitsu Siemens Computers add-on CD.

 For more information, particularly on version dependencies, see the Release Notice.